cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 .. note::

-    In case you want to learn how to create your own robot model in Webots, you can check this `tutorial <https://github.com/cyberbotics/webots_ros2/wiki/Tutorial-Create-Webots-Robot>`_.
+    In case you want to learn how to create your own robot model in Webots, you can check this `tutorial <https://cyberbotics.com/doc/guide/tutorial-6-4-wheels-robot>`_.

 3 Change the my_robot_driver.py file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``webots_ros2_driver`` sub-package automatically creates a ROS 2 interface for most sensors.
+More details on existing device interfaces and how to configure them is given in :ref:`Updating my_robot.urdf`.
-In this task, you will extend this interface by changing the ``my_robot_driver.py`` file.
+In this task, you will extend this interface by creating your own custom Python plugin: ``my_robot_driver.py``.
+This custom plugin is a ROS node equivalent to a robot controller.
+You can use it to access the `Webots robot API  <https://cyberbotics.com/doc/reference/robot?tab-language=python>`_ and create your own topics and services to control your robot.

 .. note::